Jaber-Al-Siam/Pet-Clininc/README.md

 # Pet-Clininc
-It's a project for Database Management Course.
+It's website development a project for Database Management Course.